-These are my thoughts in reply to a letter I received from my students after they read the letter from me entitled ‘A few things to know about aikido’.
+In reply to a letter received from my students after reading ‘A few things to know about aikido’.

-The purpose of my original letter was to tell students that you can train in aikido with only one feeling, and that is the intention to do true aikido all the time.
-If one minute you have to attack thinking of being an attacker and the next you must think of being calm and defending (with no bad aggressive thoughts), you will never become at one with aikido.
-This is because the aim of aikido is only self-preservation, not fighting back.
-If you learn and feel both sides, you can never become complete.
+The purpose was telling students, you can train with one main thought, the intention to do true aikido all the time.
+If one minute you attack thinking of being an attacker, next you must think of being calm and defending (with no aggressive thoughts) you never become truly one, the aim of aikido is self-preservation, not fighting back.
+If you learn both sides, you never become truly complete.

-O Sensei was a fighting man at first, but when he found true enlightenment he called it Aikido.
+O Sensei, a fighting man at first, but when he found true enlightenment he called it Aikido.

-Of course you must look after yourself when taking ukemi, but many students still try to win even while they are receiving the technique.
-This is wrong and is not O Sensei’s way.
-(I know this because I was that fighter for too many of my training years.)
+You should look after yourself taking ukemi, many students still try to win while they receive the technique, this is wrong, and not O Sensei’s way.
+(I know this because I was a fighter for many of my training years.)

-When we start aikido we do not all know why we start.
-We have many thoughts.
-From birth we learn to think of how we can survive in the world, and this makes us attack and defend, but you can never be fast if you have two thoughts.
-Many martial arts teach both attack and defence.
-Aikido has only one thought: To receive all and to become a better person so we can live a life of freedom from all that is bad in our lives, to flow with nature and in turn become at peace with the universe.
-If we go against this, we will not reach the great height that is possible.
+When we start aikido we have many thoughts of why we signed up.
+From birth, we learn to think about how we can survive in the world, and this makes us attack and defend but you can never be fast having two thoughts.
+Many martial arts teach attack and defence Aikido has only one thought: To receive all and become a better person, so we can live a life of freedom from all that is bad, to flow with nature and in turn become at peace with the universe, going against this we will not reach the great height that is possible.

-As teachers, we can only offer our thoughts to others and hope that while we train we will understand the true way ourselves.
-We must train hard to destroy the bad in us.
-This will take time — it can take all of our life.
+As teachers, we can only offer our thoughts in the hope that while we train we understand the true way ourselves and others.
+We train hard to destroy the bad in us.
+This takes time — it may take all of our life.

-We will not like everyone we meet and sometimes, as a teacher, we have to ask a student to leave the mat because we feel that their energy and ours is not in harmony.
-This is normal in all life.
+We will not like everyone we meet and sometimes as a teacher, we have to ask a student to leave the mat because we feel their energy and ours is not in harmony this is normal in all life.
 As a student, we cannot always ask the other student to leave; sometimes we have to go another way ourselves.

-If you are a teacher, it is normal that you will not get on with all the other teachers and their way of teaching.
-This is just human nature, and it happens in all walks of life.
+If a teacher, it is normal that you will not get on with all other teachers and their way of teaching, this is human nature it happens in all walks of life.

-If you keep thinking that other aikidoka are wrong and your way is the only true way, I am sad for you.
-If this happens, then you must leave the feelings inside you and wait to see if you can change; if you cannot change, you must make your own new path.
+If you keep thinking other aikidokas are wrong and your way is the only true way, I am sad for you if this happens, you should leave these feelings inside and wait to see if you can change; if you cannot change, you should consider your new path.

-I myself have looked at many teachers around the world and I had many thoughts on their approach to the way they teach and train.
-I have thought that most are not doing aikido as I think it should be, but this was my own opinion, and was very judgmental.
-Over the years, this way of thinking has made many dislike me because I was too outspoken and I should have kept my thoughts to myself.
-If I had been more patient and waited, perhaps I could have seen their point of view and I would have more friends.
+I have seen many teachers around the world and I had many thoughts on their approach to the way they teach.
+I thought, most are not doing aikido as I think it should be, this was my own opinion and very judgmental.
+Over the years, this way of thinking has made many dislike myself because I was too outspoken and should have kept my thoughts to myself.
+If I had been patient and waited, perhaps I could have seen their point of view and I would have more friends.

-It is only now when I have nothing to gain in grades or the winning over of students that I can look back on my aikido life and know that I was wrong to judge.
-For this I am truly sorry.
-My own ego would not let me look at bad aikidoka, but if this was true out of the hundreds of thousands that train in this art, only a few will become truly humble and this is now my own path.
-I do not think in this life I will succeed in this mission, but I will try.
-So to all that read this, be careful what you think, and be careful what you say, because you will be judged on this at some stage of your life by others; you will see them disliking you and you will observe it in yourself as you become more enlightened, thus giving you concern that you cannot undo what you have done.
+It is only now when I have nothing to gain in grades or the winning over of students that I can look back on my aikido life and know I was wrong to judge.
+For this, I am truly sorry, my ego would not let me look at bad aikidoka, but if this was truly out of the hundreds of thousands that train in this art, only a few will become truly humble this is now my path.
+I do not think in this life I will succeed in this mission, I will try.
+To all reading be careful what you think, be careful what you say because you will be judged on this at some stage by others; you will see them disliking you, you will observe it in yourself as you become more enlightened thus giving you concern, you cannot undo what you have done.

-To judge is to criticise; this means thought, thought means you have made a decision, and in making that decision time was used wrongly when it could have been used to look at beauty.
+To judge is to criticise; this means thought, thought means you have made a decision, and in making that decision time was used wrongly, it could have been used to look at the beauty in life.